-- £60 + P&P for Resources Pack, YHLB Registration and Support for access onto the YHLB course, contributing to your lifelong healthy living toolkit (payable to our not-for-profit social enterprise).
+- Resources Pack purchased on this website = YHLB Registration for access onto the YHLB course, contributing to your lifelong healthy living toolkit (payable to our not-for-profit social enterprise).
 Get this well ahead of beginning the course, i.e. as soon as your teacher tells you there is a definite course for you to attend.

 - £77 approx. for first block of 6 classes (at Class 1)

 - £77 approx. for second block of 6 classes (at Class 7)

 - Your GP Practice / Council may be able to offer you the option of this course at a subsidized rate (social prescribing?).